ibrahim-ayoub/The-DNS-to-Reinforce-the-PKIX/DNSSEC.md

 # 3. DNSSEC
 DNSSEC is used to insure integrity but not privacy.
 Its main trust anchor is the root name server.
 It is defined in [[RFC4033]](https://datatracker.ietf.org/doc/rfc4033/), [[RFC4034]](https://datatracker.ietf.org/doc/rfc4034/), and [[RFC4035]](https://datatracker.ietf.org/doc/rfc4035/).
+Below is a demonstration of how DNSSEC works.

-We define the following terms:
+We first define the following terms:
 1. **Digital signature:** Digital signatures are done when, for example, a document is hashed and then encrypted with one's private key before being sent along side the original document.
 The receiver hashes the documents and decrypts the digital signature using the sender's public key.
 If they match, the receiver can be sure that the document was sent by the authentic sender and that it has not been tampered with on the way.
-2. **Fingerprint** hash of a public key
+2. **Fingerprint:** hash of a public key
-3. **KSK - Key Signing Key:** used to sign or verify a zone's keys
+3. **KSK - Key Signing Key:** used to sign or verify a zone's key records
 4. **ZSK - Zone Signing Key:** used to sign or verify a zone's non-key records
-5. **RRSet - Resource Record Set:** a set of records with same type and same domain/zone
+5. **RRSet - Resource Record Set:** a set of records with same type and same zone
 6. **RRSig - Resource Record Signature:** a record containing an RRSet's digital signature
 7. **DS Record - Delegation of Signing:** a record containing the hash of a child zone's PubKSK (the fingerprint of a child's PubKSK)

-The resolver already has a copy of the root public KSK and each name server has its own public/private KSKs and public/private ZSKs.
-The basic DNSSEC operation is depicted in *Figure 3*.
+In addition to providing data integrity and data origin authentication, DNSSEC can explicitly answer in case of record non-existence.
+In each DNSSEC-enabled zone, there should be two pairs of keys: a private/public Key Signing Key (KSK) pair and a private/public Zone Signing Key (ZSK) pair.
+KSKs are used to sign keys, while ZSKs are used to sign non-key data.
+The anchor of trust that DNSSEC depends on is the root zone's public KSK.
+This key should be known to all resolvers using the DNSSEC chain of trust. he basic DNSSEC operation is depicted in *Figure 3*.

 <!--- ---------------------------------------------------------------------------------------------------------------- -->
 <p align="center">